Threekit/treble-legacy/docusaurus/docs/main-concepts-scripts.md

 ### `yarn build`

-Builds your app into the `build` folder.
+Bundles your app into the `build` folder.

 The React portion of the app is bundled into a single javascript bundle file with the name `threekit-embed.js`.
 Having a static name for across deployment allows us to redeploy without having to update the embed script tag for our app.